 Immediately after this session, while the positive impact is fresh, systematize your request for social proof.
 The ideal time to ask for a testimonial is when the value you've delivered is most appreciated.
 Don't be vague.
 Send a follow-up email within hours of your value-delivery call and make it effortless for them by providing a simple prompt.

-Finally, leverage the roadmap itself to seed your next contract.
+Finally, use the roadmap itself to seed your next contract.
 Your "Now-Next-Later" roadmap has a secret weapon: the "Later" column.
 This isn't a backlog of forgotten ideas; it is a pre-validated pipeline of future work.
-Transform this column from a project artifact into a proactive proposal.
+When you frame it against a broader trust-to-transaction business model, the upsell feels like the next logical control point, not a random add-on.
+Transform this column from a project artifact into a early proposal.
 The upsell becomes a logical continuation of the success you've already delivered, not an awkward sales pitch.
 Frame it as the obvious next step: "Now that we've successfully launched the core platform, the logical next step is to tackle the advanced analytics suite we placed in the 'Later' column.
 This will allow you to capitalize on the user data we're now collecting.
 I've put together a brief proposal for a Phase 2 retainer to begin that work next month."

 This completes the cycle, turning a single, successful project into a predictable, profitable, and long-term client partnership.